axieinfinity/ronin-documentation/docs/rns/manage.md

    * Renewal fee times the requested number of years.
    * 15% tax on the current domain price. **Note:** If the domain you're extending is about to expire and there is a valid offer to buy the domain from another user, then 15% tax is derived from the new price.
 6. Sign the transaction to make payment.

-## View your biddings

-If you placed a bid on an RNS name at placed bids to Go to **My account > My biddings** to view all your biddings and their status.

 ## View your favorite domains